 The student has two options to complete the program - the Capstone Report Track or the Capstone Project Track.
 The Capstone Report Track focuses on course work and is designed for the student who expects to work as a practicing civil engineer and does not expect to pursue a Ph.D.
 The Capstone Project Track has a larger focus on research and is designed to prepare a student for a Ph.D.
 Program.
 A student who selects the Capstone Report Track will complete 7-10 required civil engineering courses and 5-8 graduate elective courses, depending upon the specialty chosen.
 The student will also complete a one-quarter, three-credit, literature review project on a civil engineering topic.

-A student who selects the Capstone Project Track will complete a three-quarter, nine-credit, capstone project focusing on architectural engineering.
-The project presents the opportunity for the student to integrate the concepts learned in the classroom into a specific application.
-The project may focus on design issues, research in an area of architectural engineering, or other related topics with the approval of the Master of Science in Architectural Engineering program director.
+A student who selects the Capstone Project Track will complete 7-10 required civil engineering courses and 3-6 civil engineering electives.
+The student will also complete a three-quarter, nine-credit, capstone project focusing on a specific topic within civil engineering.
+The project provides the opportunity for the student to integrate the concepts learned in the classroom into a specific application.
+The project may focus on design issues, research in an area of civil engineering, or other related topics with the approval of the Master of Science in Civil Engineering Program Director.
 At the conclusion of the project, a comprehensive presentation (oral and written) will be given to a faculty review committee.
-The remaining coursework is a mixture of required and elective courses, the number of which vary slightly with the specialization track.

 Program Educational Objectives